 In the past, I ate based on many different sensations and emotions which I thought was hunger.
-From the growling of the stomach, to how empty/full my stomach feels, to the time of the day (i.e. for breakfast/lunch/dinner), to the time duration I last ate, to mental craving, to emotional desire for food, and so on and so forth.
-Truth is, all of them were irrelevant to true hunger, which is physical craving for food from the throat.
+These included the growling of the stomach, how empty/full my stomach feels, the time of the day (i.e. for breakfast/lunch/dinner), the time I last ate, mental craving, the emotional desire for food, and so on.
+The truth is, all of them were irrelevant to true hunger, which is physical craving for food from the throat.
 Anything else is merely an illusion of hunger.

-Now that hunger has a new-found meaning in my books, the question goes back to – Why do we, as humans, even need to consume food to live in the first place?
-Certainly not for pleasure, for acceptance, nor for comfort.
-The primary reason why we eat is because food is a fuel for us to live longer and have a richer experience of life.
+Now that hunger has a new-found meaning in my book, the question goes back to — Why do we, as humans, even need to consume food to live in the first place?
+Certainly not for pleasure, acceptance, nor comfort.
+The primary reason we eat is that food is a fuel for us to live longer and have a richer experience of life.

-Sure, we can and should still enjoy food as we eat them, but we should never misplace this primary role of food in our lives or it’ll no sooner lead to a relationship that spirals out of control – where one overeats, obsesses about eating/not eating something, switches regularly between “craving”, “indulging”, “resisting”, to “controlling” his/her appetite when around food, gains weight despite intentions not to, etc. All these are tell-tale signs when one has a non-ideal relationship with food, because he/she has made food take on the role of something else in his/her life, a role which it will never be able to fill as a proxy.
+Sure, we can and should still enjoy food as we eat them, but we should never lose sight of this primary role of food in our lives or it’ll no sooner lead to a relationship that spirals out of control — where one overeats, obsesses about eating/not eating something, switches regularly between “craving,” “indulging,” “resisting,” and “controlling” his/her appetite when around food, gains weight despite intentions not to, etc. All these are tell-tale signs when one has a non-ideal relationship with food, because he/she has made food take on the role of something else in his/her life, a role which it will never be able to fill as a proxy.
 I went through this for many years, and it was a painful struggle in the later few years.
-I hope that in sharing what I went through above, you’ll be able to get insights on your situation too if it applies.
+I hope that by sharing what I went through above, you’ll be able to get insights into your situation too if it applies.